iTwin/itwinjs-core/docs/core/learning/Portability.md

 The key technology that makes an app portable is JavaScript.
 JavaScript engines are available on many operating systems and Web browsers.
 TypeScript compiles to JavaScript.

-[Nodejs](./Glossary.md#Nodejs) is an execution environment for agents, services, and servers.
-Nodejs runs JavaScript programs.
-Nodejs itself runs on many platforms, including Windows and Linux.
-Nodejs is also widely supported by cloud infrastructures and deployment mechanisms.
+[Node.js](./Glossary.md#Nodejs) is an execution environment for agents, services, and servers.
+Node.js runs JavaScript programs.
+Node.js itself runs on many platforms, including Windows and Linux.
+Node.js is also widely supported by cloud infrastructures and deployment mechanisms.

 Web UI technology, including HTML and CSS, makes it possible to write a cross-platform user interface that looks and behaves the same everywhere, in every configuration.
 Web UI technology is supported by Web browsers and Web view renderers on many platforms.
 Web UI technology also simplifies the task of reconfiguring or even swapping out an app's GUI.